What Are the Odds Your City Gets Overrun by Tourists This Summer?

 8,400 residents.
 3.5 million annual visitors, 48% in summer: 200 tourists per resident at peak.
 32.3% of housing is on short-term rental platforms.
 Resident sentiment surveys show concern.
 A traffic management plan is in place.

-200:1 peak ratio 32.3% STR penetration Resident concern documented
+200:1 peak ratio 32.3% short-term rental penetration Resident concern documented

 8 Orlando, Florida